 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-Are you planning for a trip or dreaming of your next expedition?
+Dreaming of your next expedition?
 These inspiring mountain quotes, highlighting the miracles of nature, the challenges of the climb, the thrill of completion and the teachings in the journey, will help fire up your sense of adventure.

 I live for mountain adventures, and every year I aim to complete one long-distance trek on one of the world’s most incredible peaks and ranges.
 I see my trips to the mountains as an annual pilgrimage, both physically and mentally, and a reminder not to take nature for granted.